-This section is your lesson.
-This, along with the worksheets, will provide information for you to explore and learn.
+This section is your lesson and along with the worksheets will provide information for you to explore and learn.

 - 1. Read the lesson.
-Read through the lesson once before doing anything, unless it tells you otherwise.
+Unless it tells you otherwise, read through the lesson.
 Sometimes it will tell you to complete the worksheet, or part of the worksheet, before reading further.
 If it doesn't ask you to complete the worksheet before reading further, continue reading the entire lesson.
 Read it carefully! - 2.
 Look at the figures and pictures.
 These accompanying figures enhance the lesson information.
 Sometimes a drawing can explain better than words.
 Pictures are also included and will show how the concepts you are learning are applied. - 3.
 Read the extras.
 Here you will find hints and reminders to help with the lesson.
 Sometimes they are fun tidbits of information to enhance the lesson.